 4. Still in a blur?
 Try Business Law simplified to understand some of the cases.
 Please do not look for cases more than 4 paragraphs long.

-5. Test your knowledge against tutorial questions
+5. Test your knowledge against tutorial questions.
+There are further test questions and sample answers at the end of the textbook.

 There were many good answers , here a couple of them.